diagridio/catalyst-samples/hello_world/README.md

 diagrid subscription delete pubsub-consumer
 ```

-By executing these commands, the `publisher`, `consumer` appIds, and `orders-consumer` subscription will be removed from the Diagrid CRA platform.
+By executing these commands, the `publisher`, `consumer` appIds, and `pubsub-consumer` subscription will be removed from the Diagrid CRA platform.
 However, other resources associated with the project, like the managed pubsub broker or key/value store, will remain intact.

 - **Delete the Entire Project**: If you wish to remove all resources associated with the `quickstarts` project, including appIds, managed services, and configurations, you can delete the entire project: